 We offer many resource packs (particularly around photography).
-Once a relationship has been established and we know what a particular group's variety of creative activities - resource packs, workshops, virtual tours, invites to the gallery etc. We like to work in a responsive way, building relationships and responding to a communities' specific needs.
+Once a relationship has been established and we know what a particular group's needs are, we can offer a variety of creative activities resource packs, workshops, virtual tours, invites to the gallery etc. We like to work in a responsive way, building relationships and responding to a communities' specific needs.
 This also allows an organic process where we respond to interest and can grow engagement accordingly.